scrabbletank/farhome-rules/eberron.md

 - **Range:** 3
 - **Duration:** instant

 You form and spray a highly acidic substance in a cone.
 The acid is a mild irritant to organic matter but is highly corrosive to metals.
 All creatures within the cone must make a dexterity saving throw or have their armor and weapons damaged on crit.
 Weapons broken this way provide 1 less attack die until repaired, starting with the strongest die.
 Armor broken this way provides 1 less defense die until repaired, starting with the strongest die.
 This effect can be repeated.

 Add an enhanced die to the roll for every level cast about 2nd.

 ### Fifth Level

-#### Alter Memory
-*5th level*

-Manipulate the memories of a creature that you can touch.

-#### Lore Whispers
-*5th level*

-Understand the nature of an object and divine some it's embedded lore.

 #### Nature's Warren
 *5th level*